Vetiver Live Plants

 £43.15 – £445.60

-We will be supplying live vetiver plants from the UK, from the middle of April 2022.
-We can still supply to EU countries directly from our farm in Spain.
+We will be supplying live vetiver plants in the UK, from the middle of April 2023.
+Sadly we can no longer supply live plants to the EU.

 Trial Pack – 15 Slips £43.15